 Every Pride Month, my inbox fills up with a range of brands showcasing special collections and collaborations in support of LGBTQ+ people.
-While it's undoubtedly heartening to see some of the biggest brands in the business celebrate and advocate for the community with rainbow-emblazoned merch, it's also of paramount importance to shine a spotlight on those rising queer designers that treat every month like Pride Month with their unapologetically authentic ethos.
+While it's undoubtedly positive to see some of the biggest brands in the business celebrate and advocate for the community with rainbow-emblazoned merch, it's also of paramount importance to shine a spotlight on those innovating brands and rising queer designers that treat every month like Pride Month with their unapologetically authentic ethos.

-With diversity flourishing across the industry, this crop of inspiring gender-fluid and queer-identifying designers is at the pulse of pushing the (sometimes archaic-feeling) fashion business forward.
+This crop of inspiring gender-fluid brands and queer-identifying designers are at the pulse of pushing the (sometimes archaic-feeling) fashion business forward.
 That's right.
-These innovative labels aren't afraid to push genderless silhouettes as we continue to gain a deeper understanding of gender identity and sexuality, are at the forefront of embracing representation on the runway and in campaigns, and use design as a way of expression to create change and spark conversation.
-In other words, they're the ones consistently on my radar—and often stocked in my closet.
+These labels aren't afraid to push genderless silhouettes as we continue to gain a deeper understanding of gender identity and sexuality.
+They're also at the forefront of embracing representation on the runway and in campaigns, and use design as a way of expression to create change and spark conversation.
+In other words, they're the ones consistently on my radar.

 Ahead, I'm bringing you my favorite labels that I believe reflect what fashion should look like today—inclusive, expressive, and personal—which, in essence, is the spirit and beauty behind my Pride Month.

 If you were to ask a fashion person to name the brands that push all boundaries as a champion for diversity, Chromat would undoubtedly be at the top of that list.
-Inclusivity in all forms has always been at the center of designer Becca McCharen-Tran’s line.
-You see this everywhere from the size-inclusive pieces to the actual people featured on the runway—which are often not only models but activists and leaders of change.
+Inclusivity in all forms has always been at the center of designer Becca McCharen-Tran's line.
+You see this everywhere from the size-inclusive pieces to the actual people featured in the campaigns.

-Known for flipping “the fashion show” on its head with his popular runway-turned-concert shows, Telfar Clemens, a CFDA/Vogue Fashion Fund winner, marches to the beat of his own drum with collections that spark conversation around race, gender, and class.
+Known for flipping fashion shows on their heads with its popular runway-turned-concert shows, and, of course, the It bag, Telfar Clemens—a CFDA/Vogue Fashion Fund winner—marches to the beat of his own drum with collections that spark conversation around race, gender, and class.

 Designed to "invoke thought and emotion," this gender-free L.A.-based label by Stoney Michelli and Uzo Ejikeme celebrates the "nonconforming and bold at heart" with a line of cool streetwear favorites and everyday pieces.
 Yes, I'm talking graphic hoodies, joggers, blouses, and hats you'll want to live in.